noDojo/best-resume-ever/README.md

 ![Resume previews](/readme-images/resumePreviews.png)

 6. Export your resume as pdf by running the command `npm run export`.
-In order to avoid errors due to the concurrency of two  `npm run` commands, stop the execution of the previus `npm run dev` and then type the export command.
+In order to avoid errors due to the concurrency of two  `npm run` commands, stop the execution of the previous `npm run dev` and then type the export command.

 All resumes will be exported to the `pdf/` folder.